The jumping properties of Markov branching processes

 Therefore,

-Again by (\ref{eq3.23}) and (\ref{eq3.24}),
+Again by (\ref{eq3.15}) and (\ref{eq3.16}),

-which implies (\ref{eq3.20}), where $\emph{\textbf{m}}\leq \emph{\textbf{l}}$ means every component of $\emph{\textbf{m}}$ is not bigger than $\emph{\textbf{l}}$.
+which implies (\ref{eq3.12}), where $\emph{\textbf{m}}\leq \emph{\textbf{l}}$ means every component of $\emph{\textbf{m}}$ is not bigger than $\emph{\textbf{l}}$.
 The proof is complete. $\Box$ \end{proof}

-It can be seen from Theorems~\ref{th3.1} and \ref{th3.3}, in order to obtain the joint probability generating function of $\emph{\textbf{Y}}(t)$, the key point is to find the solution of (\ref{eq3.5}).
-Therefore, we now consider how to find the solution of (\ref{eq3.5}) and Taylor expansion of the solution for some special and important cases.
+It can be seen from Theorems~\ref{th3.1} and \ref{th3.3}, in order to obtain the joint probability generating function of $\emph{\textbf{Y}}(t)$, the key role is to find the solution of (\ref{eq3.6}).
+Therefore, we consider two special and important cases to illustrate how to find the solution of (\ref{eq3.6}) and Taylor expansion of the solution.